dumith-eranga/talks/tdd-why-bother/content.md

 ### 5.1 Extensive testing is boring
 - no need for extensive testing at one stage
 - do it incrementally, iteratively
+- on the contrary - it is more

 ## 7. TDD locks design
 - writing the code took one hour but fixing the tests took half a day (https://dzone.com/articles/whats-wrong-test-driven)
 - not doing the 3rd step - refactoring
-- proper TDD imptove the design / remove locks
+- proper TDD improve the design / remove locks